 Wireless headphones will not connect to your dedicated pre-amp, which means they are limited to whatever measly built-in pre-amps they have and won’t provide much output.

 I know it seems that I am bashing bluetooth headphones, which I am.
 But that is just for audio editing.

-I am not saying they are bad in overall, but they are not made for audio editing as they cater more for comfort and convenience rather than audio quality and the later is much more important in audio editing.
+I am not saying they are bad overall, but they are not made for audio editing as they cater more for comfort and convenience rather than audio quality and the latter is much more important in audio editing.